-You will need to generate a certificate to setup the SSO integration with Jumpclound.
+You will need to generate a certificate to setup the SSO integration with JumpCloud.
 You can check how to generate one on their website.

-On GitBook, you will need to upload the public certificate and fill the following informations:
+On GitBook, you will need to upload the public certificate and fill in the following information:

-Provider Label: Label that will prompted to the users on sign in
+Provider Label: Label that will prompt the users to sign in

 https://sso.jumpcloud.com/saml2/gitbook if you follow this guide)

 Identity Provider Issuer: This ID is a case-sensitive unique identifier used by JumpCloud for this Service Provider (SP).
 Your domain name, SSO Connect server name or IP address are possible examples.

 Public certificate: Upload your public certificate generated previously